joelgardner/hnfilter/README.md

 ----
-## A simple script to filter results on HackerNews' Who is Hiring threads
+# A simple script to filter results on HackerNews' Who is Hiring threads

-### A simple script to search and filter HackerNews Who is Hiring results and highlight search terms.
+### Search/filter HackerNews Who is Hiring results and highlight search terms.

 #### Input the following function into your browser console: